CSymeou/laratest/README.md

   - Can be a leader of a teamn.
 Determined by leader_id value on Team object.
   - Relationships:
     - One to Many: with Task
-    - One to One: with Team (for team leader)
+    - One to Many: with Team (for team leader - in theory a user can be a leader of many teams, though the data I've seeded in the application does not reflect that.)
     - Many to One: with Team (for team member)
 - Task:
   - Represents a user task